mrocklin/thesis/matrix-compilation.md

 To guide our search we need an objective function to rank the overall quality of a computation.
 In general this function might include runtime, energy cost, or an easily accessible proxy like FLOPs.

-Operationally we order atomic computations so that specialized operations like `SYMM` are above mathematically equivalent but computationally general operations like `GEMM`.
+Operationally we compute a much simpler objective function.
+We order atomic computations so that specialized operations like `SYMM` are above mathematically equivalent but computationally general operations like `GEMM`.
 Less efficient operations like `AXPY` are deemphasized by placing them at the end.
+This function often produces results that match decisions made by individual experts when writing code by hand.

 ~~~~~~~~~~~~~~Python
 include [Objective](objective.py)